 zip -e my-archive.zip file1.txt file2.txt

-You can add or update one or more files of the compressed archive.
-Suppose we have compressed an archive then, modified a file.
-There is a possibility to add the update file to the compressed archive with the
+For example, suppose we have compressed an archive and then modified a file.
+There is a possibility to add the updated files to the compressed archive with the

 zip -u my-archive.zip file1.txt file3.txt